Load audio data

 import auditok

-If the first argument of split() is None, audio data is read from the microphone (requires pyaudio):
+If the first argument of split() is None, audio data is read from the microphone (requires sounddevice):

 import auditok